Xostron/Enflish-dictionary-app/README.md

-# Enflish-dictionary-app, created 01 May 2022
+# English-dictionary-app, created 01 May 2022

 status: developing